Table of Contents

 Diagnosis of WPW pattern requires only ECG which shows characteristic findings.

-Diagnosis of WPW syndrome involves identification of WPW pattern on surface ECG of a patient who develops arrhythmia, especially in young adults presenting with paroxysmal arrhythmia.
+Diagnosis of WPW syndrome involves the identification of WPW pattern on surface ECG of a patient who develops arrhythmia, especially in young adults presenting with paroxysmal arrhythmia.

 - Widening of the QRS complex